-- 17.2 Additional barriers can exist for adults who work with such children, in respect of recognising abuse and neglect.
-These can include - Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - Being more prone to peer group isolation than other children - Children with SEN and who are disabled can be disproportionately impacted by things like bullying - without outwardly showing any signs; and - Communication barriers and difficulties in overcoming these barriers - 17.3 These child protection procedures will be followed if a child with special educational needs or who is disabled discloses abuse or there are indicators of abuse or neglect.
+Additional barriers can exist for adults who work with such children, in respect of recognising abuse and neglect.
+These can include

+- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - Being more prone to peer group isolation than other children - Children with SEN and who are disabled can be disproportionately impacted by things like bullying without outwardly showing any signs; and - Communication barriers and difficulties in overcoming these barriers

+These child protection procedures will be followed if a child with special educational needs or who is disabled discloses abuse or there are indicators of abuse or neglect.
 There are no different or separate procedures for such children.
-To address these additional challenges the school will consider extra pastoral support for children with SEN and disabilities. - 17.4 Staff responsible for intimate care of children will undertake their duties in a professional manner always and in accordance with the school's intimate care policy. - 17.5 Somerford Primary School includes children with communication difficulties in their whole school child protection training to staff.
-Teaching Assistants working 1:1 with children with additional needs are regularly reminded of the need to be attuned to changes in the child's presentation and wellbeing. - 17.6 The DSL will work with the SENCO to identify children with particular communication needs so that all pupils are given the chance to express themselves to a member of staff with appropriate communication skills.
+To address these additional challenges the school will consider extra pastoral support for children with SEN and disabilities.

+Staff responsible for intimate care of children will undertake their duties in a professional manner always and in accordance with the school's intimate care policy.

+Somerford Primary School includes children with communication difficulties in their whole school child protection training to staff.
+Teaching Assistants working 1:1 with children with additional needs are regularly reminded of the need to be attuned to changes in the child's presentation and wellbeing.

+The DSL will work with the SENCO to identify children with particular communication needs so that all pupils are given the chance to express themselves to a member of staff with appropriate communication skills.

-18.0 Children with Mental Health / Emotional Health Needs
+Children with Mental Health / Emotional Health Needs

-18.1 Pupils identified with mental health/emotional issues or those with parents/ siblings identified with mental health issues will be offered additional support.
+Pupils identified with mental health/emotional issues or those with parents/ siblings identified with mental health issues will be offered additional support.
 Pupils will have a choice of staff who will listen to their concerns about themselves or other pupils and appropriate early help services are available within school.

-- 18.2 The lead member of staff for mental health is Luke Thorne.
+The lead member of staff with oversight for mental health is Luke Thorne, SENCo and he works closely with the Senior Mental Health Lead, Lucy Macmillan.
 Referrals will be made to the Mental Health in Schools Team, CAMHS or other appropriate services in conjunction with parents.
-The DSL or other appropriate member of staff may seek advice from the CAMHS Link Worker or the consultation service. - 18.3 The school is part of the Mental Health in Schools Project. - 18.4 There will be a strategy for providing ongoing education for children subject to S26 Mental Health (Children & Families) Act 2014. - 18.5 The school is working in line with Mental Health and Behaviour in Schools Guidance 2018. - 18.6 The school will support pupils with strategies to develop their own emotional well being i.e. emotional literacy and resilience.
-Additional support will be available at times of need and children can self-refer at any time. - 18.7 Somerford Primary School is a Thrive School and the licensed practitioner is Luke Thorne.
+The DSL or other appropriate member of staff may seek advice from the CAMHS Link Worker or the consultation service.

+The school is part of the Mental Health in Schools Project.

+There will be a strategy for providing ongoing education for children subject to S26 Mental Health (Children & Families) Act 2014.

+The school is working in line with Mental Health and Behaviour in Schools Guidance 2018.

+The school will support pupils with strategies to develop their own emotional well being i.e. emotional literacy and resilience.
+Additional support will be available at times of need and children can self-refer at any time.

+Somerford Primary School is a Thrive School and the licensed practitioner is Luke Thorne.

-19.0 Children who are looked after, those previously looked after and care leavers
+Children who are looked after, those previously looked after and care leavers

-- 19.1 We will ensure that staff have the skills, knowledge and understanding to keep looked-after children and previously looked-after children safe.
-In particular we will ensure that: - Appropriate staff have relevant information about children's looked after legal status, contact arrangements with birth parents or those with parental responsibility, and care arrangements. - The DSL has details of children's social workers and relevant virtual school heads. - 19.2 We have appointed a designated teacher Anabela Ramos, who is responsible for promoting the educational achievement of looked-after children and previously looked-after children in line with statutory guidance. - 19.3 The designated teacher is appropriately trained and has the relevant qualifications and experience to perform the role.
+We will ensure that staff have the skills, knowledge and understanding to keep lookedafter children and previously looked-after children safe.
+In particular we will ensure that:

+- Appropriate staff have relevant information about children's looked after legal status, contact arrangements with birth parents or those with parental responsibility, and care arrangements. - The DSL has details of children's social workers and relevant virtual school heads.

+We have appointed a designated teacher Helen Frampton, who is responsible for promoting the educational achievement of looked-after children and previously looked-after children in line with statutory guidance.

+The designated teacher is appropriately trained and has the relevant qualifications and experience to perform the role.